 The trek leads one passing Gurung villages and bamboo groves straight into the lap of the Himalaya.

 Langtang Lirung, 7000m peaks, high mountain lakes and epic Himalayan Panoramas make this a great option.

-Trekkers who has less than a week but still want to indulge into the hills for spectacular mountain views will have a good choice.
+Trekkers who have less than a week but still want to indulge in the hills for spectacular mountain views will have a good choice.